Skip to content

 • A captured stdout/stderr stream on disk.

-• A status of pending → running → ended with one of success, failed, stopped, timeout, crashed, skipped, or log_overflow.
+• A status that walks pending → running → ended, landing on one of success, failed, stopped, timeout, crashed, skipped, missed, log_overflow, queue_full, dst_skipped, daemon_stopped, or start_failed.

-Whether the run actually starts immediately depends on the task’s concurrency policy.
-With the default on_overlap = "queue", a tick that fires while a previous run is still going gets queued.
-With on_overlap = "skip", the firing is recorded as a skipped run and the schedule moves on.
-Either way, the tick always appears in history — that’s the rule: nothing fails or fires without leaving a record.
+Whether the run starts right away is up to the task’s concurrency policy.
+Under the default on_overlap = "queue", a tick that fires while the last run is still going simply waits in line.
+Under on_overlap = "skip", it’s recorded as a skipped run and the schedule moves on.
+Either way the tick always lands in history — that’s the rule around here: nothing fires, and nothing fails, without leaving a trace.

-When the daemon was down (host reboot, deploy, hard crash), some scheduled firings didn’t happen.
-The catch_up field controls what to do about that on next startup:
+While the daemon was down — a reboot, a deploy, a hard crash — some scheduled firings just didn’t happen. catch_up decides what to do about those the next time it starts up:

 [tasks.metrics-rollup]